-In response to the Trump administration recently threatened to increase proposed tariffs on an additional $200 billion worth of Chinese imported goods, China announced on Friday, Aug.
+In response to the Trump administration recently threatening to increase proposed tariffs on an additional $200 billion worth of Chinese imported goods, China announced on Friday, Aug.
 3, its plans to impose $60 billion in new tariffs on more than 5,000 imported U.S. products, including medical imaging equipment such as x-ray tubes, CT and MRI systems and ultrasonic scanning devices.

 The entire list of products was published Aug.
 3 on China’s Ministry of Commerce website and accompanied by a statement from the Ministry detailing how China’s imposed tariffs are “rational and restrained” and range in rates from 5 percent to 25 percent.